 Integrated Postsecondary Education Data System (IPEDS).
 Data from the Completions, Institutional Characteristics, and Fall Enrollment components are used to provide counts of postsecondary educational institutions that confer credentials in occupational fields of study and counts of postsecondary credentials awarded in those fields.

 National Postsecondary Student Aid Study (NPSAS).
-Data from the Student Record data collections and Student Telephone Interview are used to provide counts and descriptions of undergraduates majoring in occupational fields of study and the credentials that they seek.
+Data from the student record data collections and student interviews are used to provide counts and descriptions of undergraduates majoring in occupational fields of study and the credentials that they seek.

 National Education Longitudinal Study of 1988 (NELS:88).
 Data from the base-year questionnaires and follow-up surveys are used to describe the postsecondary majors, postsecondary attainment, and labor market outcomes of high school students of the class of 1992.